KevinMusgrave/powerful-benchmarker/README.md

 | medium | 40/10/50 | train/val/test |
 | easy | 60/15/25 | train/val/test |

-To further increase the robustness of accuracy measurements, you can use the ```num_variants_per_split_scheme``` option to specify the number of ways the dataset will be split.
+To further increase the validity of accuracy measurements, you can use the ```num_variants_per_split_scheme``` option to specify the number of ways the dataset will be split.
 For example, if you use the ```old_approach``` with ```num_variants_per_split_scheme: 2```, then the experiment will train a model on the first 50% of classes, and then train another model on the second 50% of classes.
 Each experiment's data will be kept in a separate subfolder.

 ## Config options guide
 Below is the format for the various config files.
 Click on the links to see the default yaml file for each category.